coyotespike/coyotespike.github.io/_posts/2019-03-30-ReturnToVirtueEthics.md

 >
 > The manner in which the *junzi* surpasses others lies in what others cannot see.

-A capacity to finely tailor an ethical recommendation to a person's their financial situation, professional and personal capacities, long-term desires, short-term options and happiness, with due regard to the moral obligations owed to friends and family and colleagues, cannot easily be summed up.
+A capacity to finely tailor an ethical recommendation to a person's financial situation, professional and personal capacities, long-term desires, short-term options and happiness, with due regard to the moral obligations owed to friends and family and colleagues, cannot easily be summed up.
 A broad rule cannot be stated, and others cannot discern the decision-making process.

-> "No one does not eat, but few can know the taste."
+> No one does not eat, but few can know the taste.

 The result of a lifetime of labor and vigilance may be the development of a sensitive and powerful ethical capacity, the development of virtues which are effective in proportion to their difficulty in being apprehended.

-> Only the greatest sage in the world possesses the keen powers of listening and seeing, penetration and wisdom that fit him to approach men as a ruler; the magnanimity, generosity, gentleness, and flexibility that fit him to accommodate others; the vigor, strength, firmness, and resolution that fit him to take a firm grip; the focus, seriousness, balance, and uprightness that fit him to be reverent; the pattern, order, concentration, and incisiveness that fit him to discriminate among different things.
+> Only the greatest sage in the world possesses the keen powers of **listening and seeing, penetration and wisdom** that fit him to approach men as a ruler; the **magnanimity, generosity, gentleness, and flexibility** that fit him to accommodate others; the **vigor, strength, firmness, and resolution** that fit him to take a firm grip; the **focus, seriousness, balance, and uprightness** that fit him to be reverent; the **pattern, order, concentration, and incisiveness** that fit him to discriminate among different things.
 >
 > As arching vastness, as depthless springs, he brings forth all this according to the times.